alberti42/recoll-macos/docs/index.rst

 standard <http://www.freedesktop.org/wiki/CommonExtendedAttributes>`__
 defines a few special attributes, which are handled as such by RCL:

-mime\_type
+mime_type
    If set, this overrides any other determination of the file MIME type.

 charset
    If set, this defines the file character set (mostly useful for plain text files).

 By default, other attributes are handled as RCL fields.
 On Linux, the ``user`` prefix is removed from the name.
 This can be configured more precisely inside the ```fields`` configuration file <#RCL.INSTALL.CONFIG.FIELDS>`__.

+.. _RCL.INDEXING.EXTTAGS:

 Importing external tags
 -----------------------